AakLak/aaklak-blog/content/post/how to add admin dashboard to rails.md

 ---
 title: "How to Add an Admin Dashboard to a Rails API using the Administrate Gem"
-date: 2020-01-30
+date: 2018-01-30
 subtitle: ""
 tags: ["Rails", "API", "administrate", "activeadmin", "rails_admin"]
 draft: false
 ---
-A quick guide on adding an adnmin dashboard to a Rails app using administrate gem.
+A quick guide on adding an adnmin dashboard to a Rails app using the [Administrate](https://github.com/thoughtbot/administrate) gem.
 <!--more-->

 # What's an admin dashboard?
-Admin dashboards provide views for your Rails app that allow you to CRUD (create, read update, delete) database records.
+Admin dashboards provide a GUI for your Rails app that allow you to perform CRUD (create, read update, delete) actions on your database.
-Dashboards can be a nice alternative to the console, and great for non-technical endusers.
+Admin Dashboards can be a nice alternative to the console, and a great way for endusers to edit records.
 ![Administrate dashboard example](https://cloud.githubusercontent.com/assets/903327/25823003/a5cc6aee-3408-11e7-8bcb-c62bb7addf40.png)

 # Why I Chose the Administrate Gem